Start / English Edition / Cyberpunk TCG: 140 Cards, 4 SR, and the Bandai Formula

 For readers in DE/AT: anyone coming in with Gundam or One Piece experience should budget roughly €400–700 for building a playable Set 1 deck.
 That’s the realistic range, depending on how much mechanical weight the SRs carry.
 Anyone coming from Magic and used to secondary market singles should wait out the first three to six months until Cardmarket has enough liquidity — then buy selectively.

 Direct Japan-TCG comparison in euros, as of April 2026: a fully playable One Piece deck with a current OP set costs €150–250 on Cardmarket DE if you buy after the launch hype.
 A Gundam Newtype Rising tournament deck currently (six months after launch) runs €180–320 on the EU secondary market.
-Grand Archive sits higher — a competitive Dawn of Ashes deck with all chase cards is €400–600 on the market, because print runs were smaller and the market has less liquidity.
+Grand Archive sits higher — a current competitive deck from the Mercurial Heart or Fractured Crown meta with all chase cards lands at €300–500, because print runs are smaller and the market has less liquidity.
 Digimon is cheaper: tournament deck for €80–150 on Cardmarket, because the market is deep and well-supplied.
 Where does Cyberpunk TCG land?
 Somewhere between Gundam and Grand Archive — bigger than Grand Archive, but with fewer liquidity problems than a pure indie launch.
 Estimate: €200–400 for a competitive first deck if you buy after launch and didn’t grab it at start.

 Specific note for DE/AT buyers: the Cyberpunk TCG secondary market will run largely separate from the US market.
 US sellers rarely ship to Europe (customs hassle, postage on singles uneconomical), EU buyers don’t want to carry exchange rate risk plus customs exposure.
 Cardmarket and the major DE traders — Cardgate, Magic Universe, Alpha-Spiele, Karten-Lounge, Luminous Cards — will define the European price.
 If the US market pushes a Secret Rare to $350, that doesn’t mean the EU price follows.
 The euro price will be more a function of EU backer count and retail availability through Luminous Cards.